 Please detail how your project will contribute to the objectives of the convention(s) your project is targeting.
 You may wish to refer to Articles or Programmes of Work here.

 Note: No additional significance will be ascribed for projects that report contributions to more than one convention

 By developing mechanisms to implement the access and benefit sharing provisions of the CBD, Nagoya Protocol (NP) and ITPGRFA, the project will contribute to the high-level objectives of all three agreements: i.e. the conservation and sustainable use of genetic resources and equitable sharing of benefits derived through their use.
-National to local level policies, laws and institutional mechanisms will be developed to effectively operationalize ABS-related commitments and opportunities pursuant to these agreements.
+National to local level policies, laws and institutional mechanisms will be developed to effectively operationalise ABS-related commitments and opportunities pursuant to these agreements.
 Through capacity strengthening, local communities will be empowered to a) contribute to the development of those policies, laws and mechanisms, and b) take advantage of incentives and benefits that are available to both the stewards/providers of genetic resources and traditional knowledge, and the recipients of genetic resources and associated information and technologies.
-Clear rules and operational systems, with coordinated back-stopping from the responsible lead agencies, will facilitate increased investment in research and development infrastructures in Benin and Madagascar, and from abroad.
+Clear rules and operational systems, with coordinated back-stopping from the responsible lead agencies, will facilitate increased investment in research and development infrastructures in Benin and Madagascar linked to the sustainable use of biological resources, both from Benin and Madagascar, and from abroad.
 These investments will create spill-over incentives for increased investment in conservation and sustainable use.